stephband/marslander/README.md

 ## Running it locally

-This repo depends on two other repos.
-They should all be placed in the same directory and served locally:
+The modules in this repo depend on modules in two other repos.
+They should all be placed in the same directory to serve locally:

 ```
 git clone git@github.com:stephband/fn.git